manojbaniya444/Python-Programming/Fast API/Learn Fast API/05_Tutorial_Basic/readme.md

 ## Fast API tutorial
 This contains begineer Fast API tutorial.

+A simple api with route "/" GET method.
 ```python
 # create a simple api
 from fastapi import FastAPI